Taking God’s love out into our community and the world

 Call Marcia Brownfield for more information or to volunteer.

 The plate offering from the first Sunday of every month (“Mission Sunday”) is donated to this county organization.
 Its mission is “to prevent homelessness by providing supportive services and/or temporary shelter to enable our clients to achieve independence.”
 They do a great job of coordinating with other services to avoid duplication of effort and to ensure their clients get the best help they can. http://www.allianceforshelter.com/.

 Prayer Shawl Ministry

 Volunteers meet Tues from 2 p.m. until 4 p.m. at Linda and Sparky Clark’s home.
 We crochet and knit prayer shawls as well as lapghans, and small blankets for hospice.
 These are blessed in church before distribution to those who need healing from illness or loss.

 We had a hospice representative speak to us about the ongoing needs of hospice ministries and how we can support them.

 We also support each other in our spiritual journeys.
 We have become true sisters and have been truly blessed by our Lord and His gift of friendship and outreach.
 Those in the group are Jill Gochenour, Sallie Raynor, Gail Giles, Doris Guenther, Maryann Sherry, and Linda Clark.
 Any of them would be glad to tell you more.

 St. Andrew’s Rummage Sale

 This annual event sponsored by the St. Andrew’s Guild and supported by donations from the parish raises money for their Outreach projects.
 Donations of clean clothing, household goods, gifts, and accessories are welcome.
 Contact Colleen Gray to help with sorting, set-up, working at the sale, and clean-up.
-Unsold items in good condition are donated to the SEARCH Thrift Shop in Mount Jackson to beenfit the group home in town.
+Unsold items in good condition are donated to the Clothes Closet.

 Salvation Army Bell Ringers